 #LSIKeywords: Boost Onpage #SEO For Higher Rankings & organic Traffic | #Keyword #Optimization #WebDev #business #ProBlogBooster #webdesign #keywords #Website #bloggingtips #tools #WebsiteDev #WordPress #marketing #searchengineoptimization #SocialMedia https://t.co/XFN6fzgo1t

-List all your product pages and identify target keywords for each.
+List all your product pages and identify target keywords for each, you can use a Google Ads API for deeper keyword research.
 Also, try to get to know your ideal customer’s buyer intent.
 Learn where they are within the sales funnel between ‘I need more information’ to ‘I am ready to buy’.
 Knowing everything you can about the customer journey can help you navigate this process.

 While lead generation of ready-to-buy customers is the main goal, eCommerce companies shouldn’t overlook leads that are still in the research stage.
 Of course, make sure you rank for transactional keywords, but also for long-tail keywords.
 This is where a well-optimized eCommerce blog can really make a difference.